-Test Type Rapid Antigen Test (nasopharyngeal swabs) Point-of-Care Serology Test (finger prick) "Closed" Reverse Transcription Polymerase Chain Reaction (RT-PCR) Test (nose & throat swabs) "Open" Reverse Transcription Polymerase Chain Reaction (RT-PCR) Test (swabs or sputum) A REAL PROPERTY AND A REAL GeneXpert machine and cartridge applied DioSystems Withweitesteart Description A nasopharyngeal swab to detect the A finger prick test to detect antibodies in blood, An automated portable point-of-care PCR test, A polymerase chain reaction (PCR) test based Description antigens, within the early stages of acute infection.
-In response to infection with SARS-CoV-2.
-This antibody response can take several days to develop after an infection.
-Fully automated, small and portable testing system.
-Can be run 24 hours and deliver fast, reliable and accurate results. n porting detection of the SARS-CoV-2 virus from nasal or throat swabs, and lower respiratory tract specimens collected from patients.
-This test is performed by trained staff in a laboratory.
-PCR tests are considered to be the gold standard for diagnosis of COVID-19.
 Limitations Antigen-detection tests for COVID-19 are less sensitive than PCR.
 The optimal time to test is within the first 5-7 days following onset of symptoms.
-In some circumstances - testing of asymptomatic individuals or if turnaround times are prolonged - healthcare providers may consider the using COVID-19 Rapid Antigen Tests even if they are not specifically authorised for this use (commonly referred to as "off label use").
+In some circumstances - testing of asymptomatic individuals or if turnaround times are prolonged - healthcare providers may consider the using COVID- 19 Rapid Antigen Tests even if they are not specifically authorised for this use (commonly referred to as "off label use").
 Serological tests for coronaviruses are prone to cross-reaction to antibodies produced against circulating seasonal human coronavirus infections which cause a common cold illness.
-This can result in false positive results and the patient remains susceptible to SARS-CoV-2 infection.
+This can result in false positive results and the patient remains susceptible to SARS-COV-2 infection.
 If the patient is tested early in the infection before antibodies develop, a false negative result can end in an infected patient being excluded or not further investigated.
-Confirmatory testing by qPCR will still be required for patients presenting with symptoms 5-7 days following onset of symptoms and a negative result as well as patients who present with symptoms for less than a week and a positive result.
-Low throughput Relatively more expensive per test Requires supervision from a pathologist from an accredited medical testing laboratory Must be performed in accredited medical testing laboratory Takes several hours to generate results Requires complex equipment and trained laboratory technicians to run Time to result 15-30 minutes 15 minutes 45 minutes 5+ hours Number of tests per day 1 test per device.
-The number of tests per days is determined by available human resources 1 test per device.
-The number of tests per days is determined by available human resources Approximately 4-16 tests per test cycle can be run on a single module instrument 500-1200 tests per system per day Varies by system Setting Certified health professionals Primarily research and surveillance use; not for diagnostic purposes Emergency departments Accredited laboratories Devices listed on the Australian Register of Therapeutic Goods (ARTG) The current COVID-19 Ag-RDT that meets the WHO Emergency Use Listing is the SD Biosensor Standard Q COVID-19 Ag Test.
-It is predicted that the Abbott BinaxNOW COVID-19 Ag Card will also be approved by WHO for use.
-Point-of-care lateral flow devices listed on ARTG in Australia - CareStart COVID-19 Antigen - BD Veritor System for Rapid Detection of SARS-CoV-2 - NowCheck COVID-19 Antigen Test - Sofia SARS Antigen FIA AM diagnostics 2019-n-CoV APAC Security COVID-19 MD solutions Onsite COVID-19 Wondfo Promedical VivaDiag (Endo X Pty Ltd) - Cepheid GeneXpert Thermofisher (China, USA, Europe) Roche (Switzerland, Germany) Hologic (USA) Seegene (China) Qiagen (Switzerland) Icon (China) Beckton Dickenson Life Technologies AusDiagnostics (Australia)
+Confirmatory testing by qPCR will still be required for patients presenting with symptoms 5-7 days following onset of symptoms and a negative result as well as patients who present Low throughput Relatively more expensive per test Requires supervision from a laboratory scientist from an accredited medical testing laboratory regardless of where performed.
+Must be performed in accredited medical testing laboratory Takes several hours to generate results Requires complex equipment and highly trained laboratory technicians to run Time to result 15-30 minutes symptoms and a negative result as well as 45 minutes 5+ hours Number of tests per day 1 test per device 1 test per device Depends on number of modules, commonly 4 or 16 which can run simultaneous, and could run 4-16 tests per test cycle can be run on a single module instrument 200-1200 tests per system per day Varies by system and by HR capacity

+Setting Health professionals.
+Note that some countries (e.g., Australia) have approved self-testing using rapid antigen tests.
+Primarily research and surveillance uses, not diagnostic.
+National laboratories in Pacific Island countries; provincial and field laboratories.
+Accredited laboratories.
+IVDs listed on the Australian Register of Therapeutic Goods (ARTG) Check the TGA website for the latest lists of approved tests Two COVID-19 Ag-RDT that meet the WHO Emergency Use Listing (EUL) are the SD Biosensor Standard Q COVID-19 Ag Test and the Abbott BinaxNOW COVID- 19 Ag test.
+Point-of-care lateral flow devices listed on ARTG in Australia include those with WHO EUL and a range of others.
+Point of care lateral flow devices listed on ARTG in Australia include: - AM diagnostics 2019-n-CoV - APAC Security COVID-19 - MD solutions Onsite COVID-19 - Wondfo Promedical - VivaDiag (Endo X Pty Ltd) Point of care "closed" RT- PCR e.g. - Cepheid GeneXpert SARS-CoV-2 and multiples - Biofire respiratory panel Commercial and in- house tests that are approved in Australia e.g. - Thermofisher (China, USA, Europe) - Roche (Switzerland, Germany) - AusDiagnostics (Australia)